-In [19] Gross et al. presented the Simultaneous Inverse Compositional (SIC) algorithm and show that it largely outperforms the Project-Out Inverse Gauss-Newton algorithm in terms of fitting accuracy.
+In Gross et al. (2005) Gross et al. presented the Simultaneous Inverse Compositional (SIC) algorithm and show that it largely outperforms the Project-Out Inverse Gauss-Newton algorithm in terms of fitting accuracy.
 This algorithm uses Gauss-Newton to solve the optimization problem posed by the SSD cost function using inverse composition.
-In this case, the Jacobian with respect to $\Delta \mathbf{p}$, depends on the current value of the appearance parameters and needs to be recomputed at every iteration.
-Moreover, the inclusion of the Jacobian with respect to the appearance increments $\delta \mathbf{c}$, increases the size of the simultaneous Jacobian to $\frac{\partial \mathbf{r}}{\partial \Delta \boldsymbol{\ell}} = (-\mathbf{A}, -\mathbf{J}{\mathbf{a}}) \in \mathbb{R}^{F \times (m+n)}$ and, consequently, the computational cost per iteration of the algorithm is $O((m+n)^2F + (m+n)^3)$.
+In this case, the Jacobian with respect to $\Delta \mathbf{p}$ , depends on the current value of the appearance parameters and needs to be recomputed at every iteration.
+Moreover, the inclusion of the Jacobian with respect to the appearance increments $\delta \mathbf{c}$ , increases the size of the simultaneous Jacobian to $\frac{\partial \mathbf{r}}{\partial \Delta \ell} = (-\mathbf{A}, -\mathbf{J_a}) \in \mathbb{R}^{F \times (m+n)}$ and, consequently, the computational cost per iteration of the algorithm is $O((m + n)^2 F + (m + n)^3)$ .

-As we shown in Sections 3.3.1, 3.3.1 and 3.3.3 the previous complexity can be dramatically reduced by taking advantage of the problem structure in order to derive more efficient and exact algorithm by: a) applying the Schur complement; b) adopting an alternated optimization approach; or c) or using the Wiberg method.
-Papandreou and Maragos [38] proposed an algorithm that is equivalent to the solution obtained by applying the Schur complement to the problem, as described in Section 3.3.1.
-The same algorithm was reintroduced in [49] using a somehow ad-hoc derivation (reminiscent of the Wiberg method) under the name Fast-SIC.
-This algorithm has a computational cost per iteration of $O(nmF + n^2F + n^3)$.
+As we shown in Sections 3.3.1, 3.3.1 and 3.3.3 the previous complexity can be dramatically reduced by taking advantage of the problem structure in order to derive more efficient and exact algorithm by: (a) applying the Schur complement; (b) adopting an alternated optimization approach; or (c) or using the Wiberg method.
+Papandreou and Maragos (2008) proposed an algorithm that is equivalent to the solution obtained by applying the Schur complement to the problem, as described in Sect.
+3.3.1.
+The same algorithm was reintroduced in Tzimiropoulos and Pantic (2013) using a somehow ad-hoc derivation (reminiscent of the Wiberg method) under the name Fast-SIC.
+This algorithm has a computational cost per iteration of $O(nmF + n^2F + n^3)$ .
 In this paper, following our unified view on CGD algorithm, we refer to the previous algorithm as the SSD Inverse Gauss-Newton Schur algorithm.
-The alternated optimization approach was used in [51] and [3] with complexity $O(n^2F + n^3)$ per iteration.
+The alternated optimization approach was used in Tzimiropoulos et al. (2012) and Antonakos et al. (2014) with complexity $O(n^2F + n^3)$ per iteration.
 We refer to it as the SSD Inverse Gauss-Newton Alternated algorithm.

-On the other hand, the forward version of the previous algorithm was first proposed by Martins et al. in $[28]^{24}$.
-In this case, the Jacobian with respect to $\Delta \mathbf{p}$ depends on the current value of the shape parameters \mathbf{p} through the warped image $\mathbf{i}[\mathbf{p}]$ and also needs to be recomputed at every iteration.
+On the other hand, the forward version of the previous algorithm was first proposed by Martins et al. in (2010).
+In this case, the Jacobian with respect to $\Delta \mathbf{p}$ depends on the current value of the shape parameters p through the warped image i[p] and also needs to be recomputed at every iteration.
 Consequently, the complexity if the algorithm is the same as in the naive inverse approach of Gross et al. In this paper, we refer to this algorithm as the SSD Forward Gauss-Newton algorithm.
-It is important to notice that Tzimiropoulos and Pantic [49] derived a more efficient version of this algorithm $(O(nmF + n^2F + n^3))$, coined Fast-Forward, by applying the same derivation used to obtain their Fast-SIC algorithm.
+It is important to notice that Tzimiropoulos and Pantic (2013) derived a more efficient version of this algorithm ( $O(nmF + n^2F + n^3)$ ), coined Fast-Forward, by applying the same derivation used to obtain their Fast-SIC algorithm.
 They showed that in the forward case their derivation removed the need to explicitly solve for the appearance parameters.
 Their algorithm is equivalent to the previous Project-Out Forward Gauss-Newton.

-Finally, Kossaifi et al. derived the SSD Inverse Newton Schur algorithm in [21].
-This algorithm has a total complexity per iteration of $O(nmF + n^2m + 2n^2F + n^3)$ and was shown to slightly underperform its equivalent Gauss-Newton counterpart.
+Finally, Kossaifi et al. derived the SSD Inverse Newton Schur algorithm in Kossaifi et al. (2014).
+This algorithm has a total complexity per iteration of $O(nmF+n^2m+2n^2F+n^3)$ and was shown to slightly underperform its equivalent Gauss-Newton counterpart.

-The remaining SSD algorithms derived in Section 3, i.e.:
+The remaining SSD algorithms derived in Sect.
+3, i.e.:

 - SSD Inverse Wiberg

 - SSD Forward Gauss-Newton Alternated

 - SSD Forward Newton Schur

 - SSD Forward Newton Alternated

 - SSD Forward Wiberg

 - SSD Asymmetric Gauss-Newton Schur

 - SSD Asymmetric Gauss-Newton Alternated

 - SSD Asymmetric Newton Schur

-- SSD Asymmetric Newton Alternated

-- SSD Asymmetric Wiberg